sbhaskara-ca/ca-github-action-demo/README.md

 # ca-github-action-demo
-Use Github action to push the change sets to Jira tickets via ConnectALL
+Use Github action to push the change sets to Jira tickets via ConnectALL.